rdenise/rdenise.github.io/_research/tff.md

 ---
-title: 'Bacterial Secretion Systems'
+title: 'TFF family'
 date: 2024-04-25
 description: We study the evolution and diversity of bacterial secretion systems.
 img: images/tff.png
 layout: single
 importance: 1
-permalink: /projects/1-txss/
+permalink: /research/tff/
-category: work
+collection: research
 ---

 We create [MacSyfinder](https://github.com/gem-pasteur/macsyfinder) models tools for genome annotation to identify these secretion systems in publicly accessible genomes.
 We then analyze their distribution, evolution, and diversification.